 Mine happened just that way.

 I am Chuck Winston, 33, 6’ 1” 170 lbs., widowed, no kids.
 I was a high school teacher, I am a successful young adult author and a recreational runner.
 I compete in nearly all of the near and some of the larger national half marathons.

 I met Carolynn Compton at a book signing for my first book.
 I was 26, and if not rich, close to it.
 She was 24, and an assistant manager at my hometown location of a national bookstore chain.
 She was given the first autograph I ever gave out.
 After the autograph session, Cary (she insisted I call her that) and I went to a mall coffee kiosk and talked about a lot of different things.
 We talked as if we had grown up together and been best friends.
 We talked about my writing, our college experiences, and our individual love life (or lack of it).

 I explained that I was the typical high school nerd, I was not athletic enough for football, my fastball was slow, my curveball didn’t (she had the cutest giggle at that), I couldn’t dribble except when drinking coffee, and my jump shot was a brick.
 The only athletics that I participated in were cross country in the fall, and track in the spring.
 Cross country usually had 3 sets of parents and 2 coaches at the meets.
 The track meet would have maybe 100 students and parents in the stands.
 I was also in all of the AP and college credit courses the high school offered.

 Because I ran, I was skinny, added to that I am extremely smart, and was a shy kid; I was the perfect target for the bullies that were basically running the school.
-Their problem was that I am stubborn.
+Their problem was that I was and am extremely stubborn.